mouhamaddev/django-async-framework/docs/about.md

-Django Async Framework is an open-source Python package that brings first-class asynchronous support to Django’s class based views.
-It enables developers to write fully async HTTP handlers with simple, intuitive base classes and utilities designed for modern async programming in Django.
+Django Async Framework is an open-source Python package that brings first-class asynchronous support to Django’s class based views, enabling developers to write fully async HTTP handlers with simple base classes and utilities.

 ## License